 Moreover, movies are becoming more popular among teenagers and because of the variety of movies and the use of technology, people would go to watch movies more than ever before.

 Q. What are the advantages and disadvantages of making films of real-life events?

 However, among the drawbacks of such films, we can say that it is not easy to produce such movies that would be based on true facts and entertaining at the same time.
-Producers often need to put extra emphasize on choosing casts, costumes and locations to make such movies.
+Producers often need to put extra emphasis on choosing casts, costumes and locations to make such movies.
 Such films might be biased sometimes and would spark a flame of criticisms.
-Then there is a chance that it won’t be able to attract all types of movie viewers and that the box office hits of such movies are often uncertain.
+Then there is a chance that it won’t be able to attract all types of movie viewers and the possibility of box office hits of such movies are often uncertain.

-Q. How important do you think it is for a filmmaker to remain true to the original story?
+Q. How important do you think it is for a film-maker to remain true to the original story?

-Censorship and the freedom of the film-maker/TV producer
+Censorship and the freedom of the film-maker/TV producer:

 Q. Should films and television be censored or should we be free to choose what we see?

 A. In my opinion, films and TV programmes should be censored since they might contain some inappropriate scenes which could be embarrassing for the whole family.
 The amount of violence, blood-scene, drug abuse scenes and slangs used in TV programmes and movies should also be censored as it might not be appropriate for people of all ages.

 Many films use unnecessary adult or violent scenes these days, and they should be censored, since it could have negative effects on people, especially on the children’s imagination.

 Q. How do you think censorship laws will change in the next 20 years?